sunilaryal/sunilaryal.github.io/_pages/teaching.md

 Deakin University (2019-)
 -------------------------
 Campus Coordination, Lecturing and Tutoring
+* SIT103 Database and Information Retrieval
 * SIT223 Professional Practice in Information Technology
 * SIT306 IT Placement
 * SIT720 Machine Learning
 * SIT740 Research and Development in IT
 * SIT750 Mastery of IT
+* SIT772 Database and Information Retrieval
 * SIT790 Major Thesis

 Federation University (2016-2019)